Ruud's Commodore Site Home Email

 Theory: the PC.

 The program running on the PC is just a program that runs and waits for orders coming from the 1541; no menus or whatever.
-Some parameters at start-up tell the program which device number and LPT port to use and what D64 image to load.
+Some parameters at startup would tell the program which device number and LPT port to use and what D64 image to start with.

 The above remark reveals that my program is using D64 images as source.
 The advantage for me is that I could use all routines developed for CBM-HD.
-D64 images won't recognise half-tracks for example and here is anothe reason that 1541LPT is not 100% compatible.
+D64 images won't recognize halftracks for example and that is at the same time another reason that 1541LPT is not 100% compatible.
 For more details see the chapters 'Theory: future expansion' and 'Copy protections'.

 I mentioned the use of parameters.
-But the first design used an INI file.
-And using a file meant I had no easy way of 'changing the floppy'.
-So I decided to alter the Initialise instruction by making it possible to add a parameter.
+But after some troubles with changing parameters I started to use an INI file.
+But either using parameters or a file meant that I had no easy way of 'changing the floppy'.
+So I decided to alter the Initialize instruction by making it possible to add a parameter.
 For example OPEN1,8,15,"I:WORKDISK" will cause the PC to load the image WORKDISK.D64.
-Only later I realised that when during a game a change of floppy is needed, the user cannot type in the OPEN command mentioned above.
-That's why I decided to implement parameters: it gives the user a quicker way to 'change the floppy'.
-And this 'changing the floppy' is the reason the 1541 must be able to detect that the PC program has been restarted.
+Only later I realized that when during a game a change of floppy is needed, the user cannot type in the OPEN command mentioned above.
+That's why I decided to make the whole restartable: the user stops the program, edits the INI file and starts the program again.
+And routines in the 1541 make sure it detects that the PC program has been restarted.

 I also implemented a command that enables the user to see what images are available on the PC.
 The syntax is quit simple: LOAD"$$",x or @$$.
 Only images in the same directory as 1541LPT.EXE are shown.